axr2718/axe2718.github.io/_pages/about.md

 # Current Research
 ## 🧮 Statistical Pruning of Parameter Redundant Neural Networks
-I'm currently working with Dr. Richard Golden, Head of the Cognitive Science Department at UT Dallas, at the COINS Lab on statistical methods for pruning dense neural networks using sensitivity-based pruning.
+I'm currently working with Dr. [Richard Golden](https://personal.utdallas.edu/~golden/), Head of the Cognitive Science Department at UT Dallas, at the [COINS Lab](https://labs.utdallas.edu/coinslab/) on statistical methods for pruning dense neural networks using sensitivity-based pruning.

+I'm the lead developer of [StatPruneNet](https://github.com/coinslab/StatPruneNet/tree/main), a benchmark tool that will evaluate sensitivty-based pruning algorithms with statistical analysis.